 Under the direction of the Director of Member Care, this Committee has two primary objectives – the recruitment and care of new members as well as the support and retention of existing members.
 The Committee’s activities to achieve these goals include welcoming new members at Chapter events, providing orientation sessions and encouraging meaningful involvement in the Chapter and industry.
 The Committee provides a link between Chapter volunteers and the committees, by assisting Chapter committees in defining tasks and roles for volunteers and matching volunteers to committees based on compatible goals, skill sets and available time to provide a meaningful volunteer experience.
 The Committee also represents the MPI Ottawa Chapter at various tradeshows throughout the year and coordinates the publication of the Chapter directory.
 The Student Liaison Sub-committee, which reports to the Member Care Committee, focuses on supporting the student members.

 Member Networking Events

-Under the direction of the Director of Strategic Alliances, this Committee seeks to forge partnerships between MPI and its partners to financially support and enhance the programs the Chapter offers.
+Under the direction of the Director of Partnerships, this Committee seeks to forge partnerships between MPI and its partners to financially support and enhance the programs the Chapter offers.
 The Committee is responsible for designing partnership policies and guidelines, soliciting partnerships with our valued planners and suppliers and ensuring that the defined benefits of partnering with the Chapter are met.